refinedev/refine/documentation/docs/guides-concepts/general-concepts/index.md

 ### Router Provider

 Router provider helps **refine** understand the relationship between resources and routes.
-Enables navigation features like breadcrumbs, automatic redirections after CRUD operations, rendering menu items.
+Enables navigation features like breadcrumbs, automatic redirections after CRUD operations, rendering menu items, inferring hook parameters, and more.

 We have built-in router integrations for the following packages: